adlnet/xAPI-Spec/xAPI.md

 centered on Verb vocabularies.
 ADL is creating a companion document containing Verbs for xAPI to serve the ADL Community.

 In fulfillment of the requirements below, a collection of IRIs of recommended Verbs exists.
-There are times when Activity Providers may wish to use a different Verb for the same meaning.
+There are times when Activity Providers might wish to use a different Verb for the same meaning.

 ###### Requirements for Communities of Practice